alihaghani/alihaghani.me/blog/mitsubishi-delica-importing-from-japan.md

 ### The Search

-The day after I returned from Vancouver Island, I went to Vancouver Velocity Cars which specializes in selling JDM vehicles.
+The day after I returned from Vancouver Island, I went to Vancouver Velocity Cars which specializes in selling already-imported JDM vehicles.
 They had a few Delicas on their lot which I checked out alongside some Toyota Hiaces and Alphards.
 This provided a baseline understanding of Delicas and other similar JDM vehicles.

 | ![My first up-close Delica sightings.](./media/mitsubishi-delica-importing-from-japan/velocity-cars-delicas.jpg)  | ![Keys to the castles on wheels.](./media/mitsubishi-delica-importing-from-japan/velocity-cars-keys.jpg)  |
 |:---:|:---:|